shadematsumoto/shadematsumoto.github.io/essays/bittersweet-love-story-with-AI.md

 ## Conclusion

 My experience with AI in ICS 314 was largely positive and enlightening.
 Tools like ChatGPT and Copilot supported my growth as a developer, especially in terms of understanding, debugging, and documentation.
 However, they couldn’t replace the value of deep learning, human feedback, and project-specific knowledge.
-My recommendation is to treat AI as a supportive teammate—useful, but not infallible—and continue to emphasize foundational knowledge in software engineering education.
+My recommendation is to treat AI as a supportive teammate, useful, but not infallible, and continue to emphasize foundational knowledge in software engineering education.

+*This essay was grammar checked with ChatGPT.*